-The 1 October is an anticipated start date for projects, however we recognise that this may not always be feasible and therefore start dates are subject to discussion with successful proposals.
+We recognise that anticipated start dates as per the call document may not always be feasible and therefore start dates are subject to discussion with successful proposals.
 We would like projects to start as close to this date where possible however to ensure that they can be delivered within the lifetime of the Hub

 7) Can you please clarify what is meant by 'additionality' in the 'Track Record' document required?